-The Board is elected by the shareholders to oversee the long-term health and overall success of our business and to ensure our ongoing financial strength.
-The Board serves as the Company's ultimate decision-making body on all matters, except for those reserved for or shared with the shareholders or committees of the Board.
-In the pursuit of excellence in corporate governance, all members of the Board are expected to adhere to a set of core values and our Code of Ethics, without exception.
+The Board is elected by our shareholders to oversee the long-term health and overall success of our business and to ensure our ongoing financial strength.
+The Board serves as the ultimate decision-making body on all matters, except for those reserved for or shared with shareholders or committees of the Board.